sbt/sbt-groll/README.rst

 The command *groll* must be followed by one of the following options:

-- *show*: Shows the current commit id and message
+- *show*: Shows the current commit id and message, if current commit is in history
 - *list*: Shows all commits
-- *next*: Moves to the next commit, reloading the sbt session if the build definition changed
+- *next*: Moves to the next commit, reloading the sbt session if the build definition changed, if current commit is in history
-- *prev*: Moves to the previous commit, reloading the sbt session if the build definition changed
+- *prev*: Moves to the previous commit, reloading the sbt session if the build definition changed, if current commit is in history
 - *head*: Moves to the head of the commit history, reloading the sbt session if the build definition changed
 - *move*: Moves to the given commit, reloading the sbt session if the build definition changed